colin-macrae/colin-macrae/README.md

 ## 💬 About Me
 I became interested in development in 2022.
-After learning for a few weeks, I started to see it was a very good fit.
-I then decided to make it a full-on career change.
+After learning for a few weeks, I started to see it was a very good fit, and then decided to make it a full-on career change.
 I'm now a full-stack developer with a couple of projects under my belt and a more in the pipeline.
 I continue to learn new technologies and techniques while improving my skills.
 Outside of coding, I'm a bit obsessed with competitive road cycling 🚴🏻‍♂️🚴🏻‍♀️😁

 Technologies:
 - The PERN stack:  PostgreSQL, Express, React.js, Node.js